 Citations are publications that use Tocris products.
 Selected citations for L-745,870 trihydrochloride include:

-Chen et al (2015) Activation of D4 dopamine receptor decreases angiotensin II type 1 receptor expression in rat renal proximal tubule cells.
+Chen et al (2015) Activation of D4 DA receptor decreases angiotensin II type 1 receptor expression in rat renal proximal tubule cells.
 Autophagy 65 153 PMID: 25368031

-Suárez-Boomgaard et al (2014) Dopamine D4 receptor counteracts morphine-induced changes in µ opioid receptor signaling in the striosomes of the rat caudate putamen.
+Suárez-Boomgaard et al (2014) DA D4 receptor counteracts morphine-induced changes in µ opioid receptor signaling in the striosomes of the rat caudate putamen.
 Int J Mol Sci 15 1481 PMID: 24451133

-Steullet et al (2014) Fast oscillatory activity in the anterior cingulate cortex: dopaminergic modulation and effect of perineuronal net loss.
+Steullet et al (2014) Fast oscillatory activity in the anterior cingulate cortex: DArgic modulation and effect of perineuronal net loss.
 Front Cell Neurosci 8 244 PMID: 25191228

 Do you know of a great paper that uses L-745,870 trihydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area